datacamp/community-courses-intro-to-data.world-in-python/chapter4.md

 - Print the first 5 rows using the head method.

 *** =hint
-- Make sure to use backtics around the table name, since it has an understore in it.
-You'll need to include these for hyphens as well.
+- It's a good idea to use backtics around the table name in case it has non-alpha characters in it.
+- For sql_query, just write out the SQL query as a string to assign to the variable.
 - Use the query ``SELECT * FROM `unhcr_all` WHERE Year = 2010``
+- The query method is in the format `dw.query([INSERT_DATASET_URL], [INSERT_SQL_STRING])`
-- Use t dataframe property with this format: `____.dataframe`
+- Assign the dataframe using this format: `____.dataframe`

 *** =pre_exercise_code
 ```{python}